 Some physicians may use PRP as a single dose treatment rather than as part of a comprehensive treatment program.
 Used this way PRP may not be as effective.
-For this reason, some researchers see the components, healing mechanisms, and outcomes of PRP as challenging, and though the treatment has reparative functions in osteoarthritis of the knee even with the single dose usage, they would like to see a standardized protocol.13
+For this reason, some researchers see the components, healing mechanisms, and outcomes of PRP as challenging, and though the treatment has reparative functions in osteoarthritis of the knee even with the single dose usage, they would like to see a standardized protocol as suggested in research published in the Archives of physical medicine and rehabilitation.13

-This is alluded to in another paper which says:
+This is alluded to in another paper published in the Spanish language medical journal Cirugía y cirujanos (surgery and surgeons) which says:

 “The number of publications demonstrating the therapeutic and regenerative benefits of using platelet-rich plasma as a treatment for knee osteoarthritis has been increasing in recent years.
 In spite of encouraging results, there are still only a few randomised control studies with strong clinical evidence, lacking clarity on points such as the optimum formulation or the mechanism of action of platelet-rich plasma.
 “14

 1. Dai WL, Zhou AG, Zhang H, Zhang J. Efficacy of Platelet-Rich Plasma in the Treatment of Knee Osteoarthritis: A Meta-analysis of Randomized Controlled Trials.
 Arthroscopy.
 2016 Dec 22. pii: S0749-8063(16)30780-0.